Primary

 Lying on your back, bring your leg across your body toward the opposite side while keeping both shoulders on the floor.
 Use your hand to guide the leg across, creating stretch along the outer thigh.

-Want Supine IT Band Stretch in your program?
+See where Supine IT Band Stretch fits in your weekly plan

 Lie on back with legs extended.